TomNewbie/pe-lapp/server/docs/course/participant.md

 # [DELETE] /api/course/:id/participant/:studentId

+Lecturer remove a student from their course.

-Request
+## Request

 Authorization: Bearer `token`

-Backlog -> use when teacher want to manually delete student they don't like https://chat.openai.com/chat/1ab1dd0d-31a9-4394-8d18-6abb67a0c095 (cua tho de xem sau)

 ## Response

 200 -> OK
-404 -> Course not found
+401 -> Unauthorized
+404 -> Cannot find course "`id`" created by you
 404 -> Student not found in course
-403 -> Unauthorized